 San Jose immigration attorney Inderjit Ahluwalia has broad experience in representing business executives and employers regarding various employment-based petitions (work visas) involving special skills or investment in the United States.
 He can assist you in determining what type of visa is required, corresponding to the purpose of your travel to the United States.
 He puts a lot of efforts to make the process as clear and straightforward as possible for his clients.

 There are many visa pathways where a foreign national can migrate to the United States.
 There are more than 20 different visa categories including but are not limited to: H-1B work visa, L-1 intracompany transferees' visa, E treaty investor and treaty trader visa, E-3 visa for nationals of Australia, O-1 extraordinary ability visa, P visa for athletes, artists and traditional entertainers and TN professional visa.

 A substantial number of foreign nationals obtain green cards through their family members residing in the United States.
 Family based immigration is divided in two categories: immediate relatives and family preference.
 The immediate relative of U.S. Citizen includes: spouse, parents and children under 21 years of age.
-There are unlimited immigrant visa numbers available each year for the immediate relatives of U.S Citizens.
+There are unlimited immigrant visa numbers are available each year for immediate relatives of U.S Citizens.
 The family preference category includes spouse and unmarried children of lawful permanent residents and children over 21 years of age and siblings of U.S. Citizens.
-The family preference category has limited number of immigrant visas.
+The number of family preference category has limited immigrant visas.
 Our immigration attorneys have experience in successfully representing U.S. citizens, or Lawful Permanent Resident (green card holder) sponsoring their family members for permanent resident status in the United States.
 In addition, we can assist you in obtaining temporary K-1 fiancée visa and K-3 visa for spouse of a U.S. citizen.

 At The Ahluwalia Firm, our emphasis is on: